ProjectLi/ProjectL/README.md

 Created by Ili Daniil, Em Alexander on 1.03.16.

-Copyright © 2016 Team One.
+Copyright © 2016 Team Unknown.
 All rights reserved.